-Feel the breeze on your face as you ride the chairlift to the alpine.
-Floral aromas intensify as you soar above the flowery slopes, painted petal by petal by Mother Nature herself.
-The trails are calling you, leading you up in the alpine.
-Meander along flower-strewn cliffs and silent forests then into a yawning alpine meadow.
-It’s warm and breezy in the alpine meadows.
-Your quiet reverie is only broken by the gentle buzzing of bees flitting from flower to flower.
+Your quiet reverie is broken by the gentle buzzing of bees flitting from flower to flower.
 The light blue sky streams sunlight on your shoulders as you watch a golden eagle floating in the thermals above your head.
 Look toward the horizon lined by ever-greater mountain peaks.
 Lie back in a blanket of blossoms and watch the clouds silently drift by.
-The alpine meadows are only in bloom for a short time.
-Go ahead, bask in their beauty, because these fleeting moments don’t last forever.

-Each destination offers a unique experience ranging from easy hikes accessed by high-speed chairlift in Sun Peaks, to hut-to-hut hiking in the Trophy Mountains of Wells Gray, to heli-hiking the highest peak in the Canadian Rockies.
-Each hike sets you up for the next and before your vacation is done you’ll have conquered the most scenic trails in the North Thompson Valley.
+Each destination offers a unique experience and sets you up for the next.
+Before your vacation is done you’ll have conquered the most scenic trails in the North Thompson Valley.

 Set out for a trek on the Skull Mountain trail close to Barriere.
-This trail was devastated by the fire that burned through this area in 2003.
+This trail, once devastated by a fire in 2003, has now rebounded.
 The charred and damaged timber has been removed, providing sweeping views of the pristine North Thompson Valley.

 Wells Gray Provincial Park Hikes